mongodb-developer/social-app-demo/README.md

 > Reference the [Data API Resource Docs](https://www.mongodb.com/docs/atlas/api/data-api-resources/) for hints.

+> Be sure to switch to the `4-lesson` branch in your local environment.

 ## Available Data API endpoints

 The endpoints available from the Atlas Data API are: